heiklap/dawo/README.md

       var dawoApp = new DawoApp('Pplay-rumba:dawoApp', 'By: dawo_example: dawoApp rolls missioms');
       var rumba = new Rumba();
       rumba.dance(dawoApp);

-      //  play with classes:
-      //  Dot-notaion ( . ) gives you editor hints.
-      //  dap.    //  choose property, that you want to use.

-      //  mission.
-      //  ch.
-      //  connector.

-      //  code, play with other variables
     }
     // run code in browser and check console output: Ctrl-Shift-i